-Last week I took a trip down memory lane at the SYHA Torridon hostel.
-The last time I stayed at one of their hostels I was a fresh-faced teenager attending high school camp – Duran Duran and Wham dominated the music charts, twilight teaser was the only shade of lipstick to be seen in, and leg warmers were the height of fashion thanks to the kids from Fame!
-Would my stay at SYHA Torridon hostel bring back fond memories, or would it be the stuff of nightmares?!
+Last week I took a trip down memory lane at Hostelling Scotland’s Torridon Youth Hostel.
+The last time I stayed at one of their hostels I was a fresh-faced teenager attending high school camp.
+Duran Duran and Wham dominated the music charts, twilight teaser was the only shade of lipstick to be seen in and leg warmers were the height of fashion thanks to the kids from Fame.
+Would my stay at the Hostelling Scotland Torridon Youth Hostel bring back fond memories, or would it be the stuff of nightmares?

-I credit organisations like the SYHA for opening my eyes to the wonders of Scotland and the great outdoors.
-I grew up living in a top-floor tenement flat on an Edinburgh housing estate – Scotland’s lochs, glens and mountains were alien to me.
-I can still remember visiting places like Loch Lomond, Glencoe and Mull for the first time and returning home to excitedly share what I’d seen – a whole new World.
+Organisations like Hostelling Scotland opened my eyes to the wonders of Scotland and the great outdoors.
+I grew up living in a tenement flat on an Edinburgh housing estate.
+Scotland’s lochs, glens and mountains were alien to me.
+I remember visiting places like Loch Lomond, Glencoe and Mull for the first time and returning home to excitedly share what I’d seen.
+A whole new World.

-As an adult fond of home comforts, and life’s little luxuries would I embrace the experience of hostelling as much as I did in my youth?
-I joked with friends that I was spending the weekend at school camp with Mr G and the Wee White Dug.
+As an adult fond of home comforts would I embrace the experience of hostelling as much as I did in my youth?
+I joked with friends that I was spending the weekend at school camp with Mr G and The Wee White Dug.

-After a 4 1/2 hour drive from Edinburgh we arrived in Torridon and were immediately met by a large welcome committee of midgies.
+After a 4 1/2 hour drive from Edinburgh we arrived in Torridon and were met by a welcoming committee of midges.

-We shot indoors quick as lightning, bringing with us a sizeable swarm of midgies stuck to the boy’s hair!
+We shot indoors as fast as lightning, bringing with us a sizeable swarm of midges stuck to the boy’s hair.

-Our private room was perfect – it was really cosy and had a sink and comfortable seating area.
-I’d expected it to be basic and functional but it had pretty curtains, cushions and nice prints of Scottish scenery hanging on the walls.
-Best of all we had an amazing mountain view – a view that would normally come at a premium.
-The boy sniffed around until he found the perfect sleeping spot, then put a mammoth amount of effort into plumping up his blankets to make himself a comfy wee dug nest!
+Our private room was perfect.
+It was really cosy and had a sink and comfortable seating area.
+I’d expected it to be basic but it had pretty curtains, cushions and nice prints of Scotland hanging on the walls.
+Best of all we had an amazing mountain view that would normally come at a premium.
+The boy sniffed around until he found the perfect sleeping spot, then put a mammoth effort into plumping up his blankets to make a nest.

-That evening we ate locally, then relaxed back at the hostel with a couple of drinks in the quiet lounge.
-Being licensed and with hot food available it felt more like a hotel stay.
+That evening we ate locally, before relaxing back at the hostel’s quiet lounge with a couple of drinks.
+Being licensed and with hot food available it felt more like a hotel than a hostel.
 Ahh, it was nice to unwind with my two favourite boys.

-We were joined in the lounge by an older lady with a book.
+We were joined in the lounge by a lady with a book.
 She ignored us and settled into a chair at the opposite side of the room.
 Hmmmfffff she cleared her throat loudly.
-Hmmmfffff and again, and again, and again, and again!
-Non-stop in fact, and for good measure at random intervals she spoke to herself too!
-I couldn’t look at Mr G as we’re the World’s worst gigglers and it doesn’t take much to set us off.
-A few years ago on the Isle of Iona we were relaxing in a hotel lounge when two ladies we later dubbed Hinge and Bracket came in and started singing hymns and playing the piano we were sitting right next to.
-We sat with tears streaming down our faces, failing miserably to stifle our laughter – Hinge and Bracket were oblivious!
+Hmmmfffff and again, and again, and again, and again.
+Non-stop in fact and for good measure at random intervals she spoke to herself too.
+I couldn’t look at Mr G as we’re the world’s worst gigglers.
+It doesn’t take much to set us off at all.
+A few years ago on Iona, we were relaxing in a hotel lounge when two ladies we dubbed Hinge and Bracket came in and started singing hymns and playing the piano next to.
+We sat with tears streaming down our faces, failing miserably to stifle our laughter.
+Hinge and Bracket were oblivious.

-Set up for the day ahead with a SYHA breakfast
+Set up for the day ahead with breakfast

-With Torridon directly on the famous NC500 driving route we were perfectly located for a scenic drive on one of our favourite sections of road in Scotland.
+With Torridon on the famous NC500 driving route, we were perfectly located for a scenic drive on one of our favourite sections of road in Scotland.

 I’ve shared this section of road on the blog before but from a dreich (miserable) day out.
-This day was very different – the sky was blue, Loch Torridon was reflecting a dream, the sun was casting a rich amber glow on the mountains and the low-lying clouds looked like billowing candy-floss.
-It was one of those days that makes you feel glad to be alive.
+This day was very different.
+The sky was blue, Loch Torridon was reflecting like a dream, the sun was casting a rich amber glow on the mountains and low-lying clouds looked like billowing candy-floss.
+It was one of those days that makes you feel euphoric.

-The pretty red roof of my favourite little but n ben in all of Scotland.
+The pretty red roof of my favourite little but n ben in Scotland.

-On our last visit to the notorious mountain pass, visibility was zero as the mountain was enveloped in thick cloud.
+On our last visit to the infamous mountain pass, the visibility was zero.

-This time the summit was clear and we were able to open the car doors without fear of the wind ripping them off and hurling them down the mountain.
+This time the summit was clear and we could open the car doors without fear of the wind tearing them off.

 Back at ground level, we snapped photos and reminisced about our last visit when the wind nearly blew the boy’s whiskers off.

-We timed our crossing of the Bealach na Bà perfectly – it was lunchtime and we were at a favourite cafe of ours. we enjoyed soup, sandwiches and a good cup of coffee at the Bealach Cafe & Gallery.
+We’d timed our crossing of the Bealach na Bà perfectly.
+It was lunchtime and we’d just arrived at a favourite cafe of ours.
+We enjoyed tasty soup, sandwiches and a good cup of coffee at the Bealach Cafe & Gallery.
 It was nice to chill for a while.
-In between begging the boy napped under the table.
+In between begging, the boy napped under the table.

-An added bonus of lunching at The Bealach is the fab wee gallery attached to the cafe.
+An added bonus of lunching at The Bealach Cafe is the fab wee gallery attached to it.
 Last year I left with a lovely print of the Bealach na Bà, this year I left with some locally made silver jewellery and a cute little croft house, complete with passing place and washing line.

 Strome Castle sits on an elevated spot overlooking Loch Carron.
 Dating to the 15th century the castle was once a stronghold of the Lords of the Isles.
-Today it’s no more than a shell but it boasts impressive views, and is a lovely spot to stop and rest for a while.
+Today it’s a shell, but it boasts impressive views and is a nice spot to stop for a while.

-The boy was super excited as he made a new friend at Strome.
+The boy was excited as he made a new friend at Strome.
 A big black dog came bounding out of a nearby cottage when we arrived at the castle.
-The wee dug and his new friend enjoyed a game of rough and tumble in the castle courtyard – the boy remained attached to his lead due to precipitous drops and a lack of common sense!
+The wee dug and his new friend enjoyed a game of rough and tumble in the castle courtyard.
+The boy remained attached to his lead due to precipitous drops and a lack of common sense.

-Our final stop of the day before returning to our Torridon base was to the Loch Maree viewpoint to admire one of Scotland’s finest views.
+Our final stop of the day was the Loch Maree viewpoint, to admire one of Scotland’s finest views.

-I was beside myself with excitement when I looked out of the lounge window and spotted a couple of Pine Martens playing outside.
+I was beyond excited when I looked out of the lounge window and spotted Pine Martens playing outside.
 I last saw a Pine Marten 30 years ago.
-The boy jumped around excitedly too – I’m not sure why as he wouldn’t know a Pine Marten from a House Martin.
+The boy jumped around excitedly too.
+I’m not sure why as he wouldn’t know a Pine Marten from a House Martin.

-Our stay at the SYHA Torridon hostel had flown by.
-It’d also been a real eye opener for me – I arrived thinking I’d probably outgrown hostelling in my teens, but left clutching a brochure and wondering when and where I could enjoy my next SYHA Scottish Hostelling break.
+Our stay at Hostelling Scotland’s Torridon Youth Hostel flew by.
+It was an eye opener for me, as I arrived thinking I probably outgrew hostelling in my teens, but left clutching a brochure and wondering where I should stay on my next Hostelling Scotland break.
 What’s not to love about getting great value for money and comfortable accommodation in a stunning location?
-There are lots of places to stay in Torridon, but this would definitely be my hot pick.
+There are lots of places to stay in Torridon, but this would definitely be my first choice.

-The National Trust for Scotland’s Torridon Countryside Centre was a stone throw away from our hostel so we headed there to follow a way-marked walking trail.
+The National Trust for Scotland’s Torridon Countryside Centre was a stone’s throw away from our hostel, so we headed there to follow a way-marked walking trail.

-Our walk had wildlife aplenty too, as we passed a deer park and Highland Cattle enclosure.
-It was odd seeing those beasties enclosed, especially somewhere as remote as Torridon.
-We’re far more accustomed to seeing them roaming free on our travels.
+Our walk had wildlife aplenty too.
+We passed a deer park and Highland Cattle enclosure.
+It was strange seeing those beasties enclosed, especially somewhere remote like Torridon.
+We’re more accustomed to seeing them roaming free on our travels.